 What to do if you already have a HELOC

-To date, no banks have announced any changes to existing home equity lines.
 While most HELOC agreements do grant the lender the ability to cancel or call due a HELOC at any time, generally, most banks would only do that in the direst of situations.

-The COVID-19 pandemic has affected homeowners looking to sign up for new HELOCs.
-Chase, Wells Fargo and Citi have paused new HELOC applications.
-If you already have a HELOC or are in the process of applying with another bank, there is nothing urgent that you need to do.
+For those who already have a HELOC or are in the process of applying with another bank, there is nothing urgent that you need to do.
 You should continue to use your HELOC as you would otherwise.